GabeScott/standard-works-vault/General Conference/2000 April - A Time of New Beginnings.md

 Now, in closing, may I give you just a very brief report on temples.
 As of today, we have 76 in operation.
 That is many more than we had a few years ago.
 We will dedicate the Palmyra temple this coming Thursday.
 That will be a great occasion.
 The temple overlooks the Sacred Grove.
 Then on Sunday—next Sunday—we will dedicate the Fresno California Temple.
 We plan on dedicating altogether 36 new temples in the year 2000.
 I think we will accomplish all we set out to do.
 Quite a number of others in construction or announced will not be completed until 2001 or 2002.

 Now, additionally, we announce at this conference that we hope to build a house of the Lord in Aba, Nigeria.
 Brother Pace, we may be delayed in Ghana, but we hope there will be no delay in Nigeria.
-Others in Asunción, Paraguay; Helsinki, Finland; Lubbock, Texas; Snowflake, Arizona; and somewhere in the Tri-Cities area of the state of Washington.
+Others in Asunción, Paraguay; Helsinki, Finland; Lubbock, Texas; Snowflake, Arizona; and somewhere in the Tri-Cities area of the state of Washington.

 So we shall go on in the process of bringing temples to the people.